China Sourcing Agents

 Key sourcing variable: mesh quality.
 Mesh aperture diameter and titanium purity are the primary quality differentiators between factory tiers.
 A well-manufactured mesh from a Tier 1 supplier delivers consistent MMAD across the 2000+ session rated life.
 Budget meshes clog or drift in aperture size after 200–300 sessions, leading to reduced nebulization rate and increased residual volume.
 ISO 27427 defines the standardized test methods for particle size (cascade impactor measurement), nebulization rate, and residual volume — use these as the acceptance criteria for incoming sample evaluation.

-CE Marking and Quality System Requirements
+CE Marking & Quality System Requirements for OEM Mesh Nebulizers

 Under EU MDR 2017/745, vibrating mesh nebulizers are Class IIa medical devices (Rule 9 — active therapeutic devices intended for diagnosis, monitoring, treatment, or alleviation of disease).
 CE marking under MDR requires:

 Technical documentation per MDR Annex II.
 This includes a clinical evaluation report referencing ISO 27427 performance data, risk management documentation per ISO 14971, and post-market surveillance plans.
 A credible factory will provide the technical documentation index for review before you commit to MOQ.
 If a factory cannot provide this, they are selling a CE-labeled product without a valid CE marking — a significant legal liability for importers.
+Before wiring any deposit, follow our guide on how to verify a Chinese supplier to confirm the business licence, certificate authenticity, and factory ownership.

 EU Notified Body conformity assessment.
 Unlike self-declaration (permitted for Class I devices), Class IIa requires a notified body to review the quality management system and technical documentation.
 The NB certificate number appears on the CE declaration of conformity.